-Sustainability Objective Summary of Likely Significant Effects Cumulative Effect SOCIAL OBJECTIVES Reduce deprivation and 1. encourage an inclusive and equal society Our preferred option for growth targets brownfield lands and higher densities in central areas and seeks to support greater access to jobs and wealth opportunities which can act as a catalyst in regenerating deprived communities.
+Sustainability Objective Summary of Likely Significant Effects Cumulative Effect SOCIAL OBJECTIVES 1.
+Reduce deprivation and encourage an inclusive and equal society Our preferred option for growth targets brownfield lands and higher densities in central areas and seeks to support greater access to jobs and wealth opportunities which can act as a catalyst in regenerating deprived communities.
 Whilst the preferred option proposes an ambitious level of growth, the LDP can ensure that infrastructure is in place to facilitate population growth, balanced with the need to retain and protect environmental assets.
 The preferred options also encourage greater connectivity to green, open space and physical access by better transport links.
 Specifically, the preferred option positively supports community cohesion which encompasses the ethos inclusive and equal society.
-Improving wealth and economic opportunities provides, creates job creation. ++ Overall, the preferred option is therefore considered to have a cumulative significant positive effect on reducing deprivation and encouraging an inclusive and equal society.
+Improving wealth and economic opportunities provides, creates job creation.
+Overall, the preferred option is therefore considered to have a cumulative significant positive effect on reducing deprivation and encouraging an inclusive and equal society. ++ 2.
 Improve health and wellbeing for an improved quality of life.
 The projected population growth could increase pressure on existing healthcare facilities.
 The POP proposes to ensure there is adequate access to serve the population.
 The POP encourages a modal shift towards sustainable transport and movement through increased walking and cycling.
 The use of sustainable transport should reduce congestion and has the potential to improve air quality.
 The safeguarding and enhancement of existing green spaces can help soften and provide refuge from the city's built form thus increasing mental and physical wellbeing.
 Overall, the preferred option is therefore considered to have a cumulative significant positive effect on health and wellbeing. ++

 Sustainability Objective Summary of Likely Significant Effects Cumulative Effect To provide opportunity for good quality 3. housing and enable people to meet their housing needs The POP plans to deliver 37,000 new homes to support the population increase required to facilitate economic growth.
 The POP suggests better design for new homes which will ensure houses are built to good quality and meet the housing needs of the population.
 The POP plans to ensure there are adequate infrastructure to facilitate the plan level of good quality housing.
 Whilst the plan could encourage better design of new development incorporating sustainable waste management, it is inevitable that more waste will be created with additional development.
 New economic development could bring potentially new innovative ideas to managing waste whilst also providing jobs.
 The development of housing could potentially result in the redevelopment of brownfield land.
-Whilst the redevelopment of brownfield land could have a positive effect on soils by reducing contamination, some brownfield land could have a positive effect on soils by reducing contamination, some brownfield and could have a positive effect on soils by reducing sites support Open Mosaic Habitats).
+Whilst the redevelopment of brownfield land could have a positive effect on soils by reducing contamination, some brownfield sites that have remained vacant for a long period of time may have elements of sites of Open Mosaic Habitats in Previously Development Land (note, not all brownfield sites support Open Mosaic Habitats).
 Increased level of growth will place pressure on land resources and could result in environmental impacts on landscape, biodiversity and cultural heritage.
 However, the preferred option seeks to target brownfield land/sites, increase densities to mitigate these impacts.
-There is scope to positively reuse existing buildings.
+There is scope to positively reuse existing buildings including those of heritage value and those on the heritage risk register, into functional buildings.
 Also, mitigation through environmental policies in the draft plan could help to mitigate the effects of development.
-Due to the strategic nature of this stage of the LDP process, no sites have been allocated for housing, thus the uncertainty regarding compatibility with the proposed Tall Building option. ++
+Due to the strategic nature of this stage of the LDP process, no sites have been allocated for housing, thus the uncertainty regarding compatibility with the proposed Tall Building option.
+Overall, the preferred option is therefore considered to have a cumulative significant positive effect on housing. ++